joakim-brannstrom/distssh/design/purpose.md

 The program shall store the current environment to *env file* when the user CLI is `--export-env`.

+The program shall send over the environment in *env file* for use on the remote host when the *env file* exists.

+The program shall send over the environment current environment for use on the remote host when the user CLI is `--clone-env`.

-The program shall setup the env from *env file* if it exists when running a user command.
+The program shall on the remote host setup the environment when it is transfered and before it executes the user specified *command*.

 ## Why?
 The environment can be slow to startup if e.g. .bashrc has to run.